 Because the school has a Catholic character, oversubscription criteria give priority to baptised Catholic children (including looked-after and previously looked-after children), then baptised Catholic children living in the Parish of St. Filumena’s, Caverswall, then other baptised Catholic children, followed by non-Catholic looked-after or previously looked-after children, then other non-Catholic children.
 Evidence of Catholic baptism or reception into the Church is required for a child to be considered Catholic for admissions purposes.

-Key dates for September 2026 entry are clear in the local authority admissions arrangements: applications are due by 15 January 2026, and families are advised of outcomes on 16 April 2026 (or the next working day).
-The school’s own admissions page also flags September 2026 applications and encourages families to arrange a visit.
+Key dates for September 2027 entry are clear in the local authority admissions arrangements: applications are due by 15 January 2027, and families are advised of outcomes on 16 April 2027.
+Families should also check Staffordshire and the school’s latest guidance for any supplementary-form requirements or visit arrangements.

 For families mapping probabilities, FindMySchool’s Map Search can help you check travel practicality and understand how close you are to the school relative to local patterns, even when an exact last offered distance is not published for a given year.